-Common stock of the Company represented approximately 7% and 5% of net assets available for benefits as of December 31, 2022 and 2021.
+Common stock of the Company represented approximately 5% and 7% of net assets available for benefits as of December 31, 2023 and 2022, respectively.

 D. Tax Status

 Effective January 1, 2021, the Company adopted a T. Rowe Price prototype plan which has been approved by the Internal Revenue Service for use by employers as a qualified plan.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
 Management believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan is qualified and the related trust is tax exempt.